Nachimak28/realtime-analytics-on-streaming-data/README.md

 ## Installing and configuring helm
-Helm is a package manager for kubernetes - analogous to pip for python.
+Helm is a package manager for kubernetes - analogous to pip for python or npm for JS.

 Just follow the steps mentioned here: https://helm.sh/docs/intro/install/